gloriawng/virtualCloset/README.md

-# 2nd Place Winner & Winner of Best Use of Streamlit
+# TechNova 2024 2nd Place Winner & Winner of Best Use of Streamlit

 Problem Statement